Homogeneous linear intrinsic constraints in the stationary manifold of a $G$-invariant potential

 $\Tt$ acts transitively\footnote{Both $\Sa$ and $\Tt$ act transitively in $\varphio(c)$.
 We define $\Tt$ by taking the quotient because we do not want the group defined for the transitive action to contain the HLIC-generating symmetries.} in $\varphio(c)$.

 Since $\Tb$ is broken, the dimension of $\mathcal{M}$, and subsequently the dimension of $\varphio(c)$, which is obtained in relation to $\mathcal{M}$, will be less than that of $\varphiob(\cb)$.
 Hence, the number of parameters represented by $\tht$ in $\varphio(c)(\tht)$ will be less than that in $\varphiob(\cb)(\tht)$.
 To conclude, we started with the stationary manifold $\varphiob(\cb)$ equipped with $\Hb$ and $\Tb$ and obtained $\varphiob(\cb)$ equipped with $\Ht$ (\ref{eq:hlicgen}) and $\Tt$ (\ref{eq:bftrn}).
-Here, bifurcation generates HLICs since $\Ht$ (\ref{eq:hlicgen}) is larger than $\Hb$\footnote{In situations where $\Hb$ is nontrivial, we need to verify that the newly added terms are consistent with $\Ha\times\Hb$ to ensure the validity of our analysis.
+Here, bifurcation generates HLICs since $\Ht$ (\ref{eq:hlicgen}) is larger than $\Hb$\footnote{In situations where $\Hb$ is nontrivial, we need to verify that the newly added terms are compatible with $\Ha\times\Hb$ to ensure the validity of our analysis.
 Also, $\Ha$ is nontrivial in most situations.
-The only exception is when the whole of $\varphiob(\cb)$ forms a single maximal symmetry stratum under $\Ga$.}.
+An exception is when the whole of $\varphiob(\cb)$ forms a single maximal symmetry stratum under $\Ga$.
+Another type of exception appears in Appendices D 3 and D 4 of the companion paper\cite{2309.11542}.
+In these exceptions, where $\Ha=1$, the bifurcation does not generate HLICs.}.

 \centerline{\it Bifurcation destroys HLICs} Here, we assume that the newly added terms remain invariant under $\Tb$.
 Therefore, the whole of $\varphiob(\cb)$ remains as a single connected $\Tb$-orbit even after the addition of the new terms.
 Since $\varphiob(\cb)$ also forms a maximal symmetry stratum (under $\Tb$), we have $\mathcal{M}=\varphiob(\cb)$.
 Suppose the new terms are not compatible with $\Hb$.
 This leads to bifurcation.
 As in the previous case, we are guaranteed to obtain a stationary manifold of $\V$ in relation to $\mathcal M$, say, $\varphio(c)$, with $\varphio(\cb,x)|_{x\rightarrow0}=\mathcal{M}$.